opencv/opencv/modules/imgproc/doc/feature_detection.rst

     Calculates eigenvalues and eigenvectors of image blocks for corner detection.

-    :param src: Input single-channel 8-bit or floating-point image
+    :param src: Input single-channel 8-bit or floating-point image.

     :param dst: Image to store the results.
-It will have the same size as  ``src``  and the type  ``CV_32FC(6)``
+It has the same size as  ``src``  and the type  ``CV_32FC(6)`` .

-    :param blockSize: Neighborhood size (see discussion)
+    :param blockSize: Neighborhood size (see details below).

-    :param apertureSize: Aperture parameter for the  :func:`Sobel`  operator
+    :param apertureSize: Aperture parameter for the  :func:`Sobel`  operator.

-    :param boderType: Pixel extrapolation method; see  :func:`borderInterpolate`
+    :param boderType: Pixel extrapolation method.
+See  :func:`borderInterpolate` .

 For every pixel
 :math:`p` , the function ``cornerEigenValsAndVecs`` considers a ``blockSize`` :math:`\times` ``blockSize`` neigborhood